rotundasoftware/cartero-node-hook/README.md

 cartero-node-hook
 =================

-Use this hook in combination with new version of [cartero](https://github.com/rotundasoftware/cartero) being developed on the [browserify branch](https://github.com/rotundasoftware/cartero/tree/browserify) to get the HTML to load the js and css assets needed for your parcel.
+Use this hook in combination with upcoming new version of [cartero](https://github.com/rotundasoftware/cartero) being developed on the [browserify branch](https://github.com/rotundasoftware/cartero/tree/browserify) to get the HTML to load the js and css assets needed for your parcel.

 ## Install
 `npm install cartero-node-hook`